| || |

 Mortgage Assistance Program (MAP)

-The MAP provides mortgage and closing cost assistance to up-to moderate-income (120% AMI), first-time homebuyers purchasing a home in Livermore.
-The MAP loan is a loan up to $30,000, amoritized for 30-years at 3% interest and requires monthly payments.
+The MAP provides mortgage and closing cost assistance for up-to moderate-income (120% AMI), first-time homebuyers purchasing a home in Livermore.
+The MAP loan of up to $40,000, is amoritized over 20-years at 3% simple interest and requires monthly payments.

 Tri-Valley Downpayment Assistance Program (TVDPA)